erebboah/bulk_atac_pipeline/README.md

 I remove the header and keep columns of interest and the counts columns.
 Since I have 4 samples, I keep columns 20-23.

-Columns 10 and 19 can also be useful for filtering by distance to TSS or promoter regions.
+Columns 9 and 10 can also be useful for filtering by promoter/TSS regions or distance to TSS.
 ```
 tail -n +2 C2C12_MB/matrix.raw.tsv | cut -f 1,2,3,4,15,16,20,21,22,23 > C2C12_MB/matrix.tsv
 ```